rakeshsukla53/Cryptography/README.md

 - - -

+## Symmetric Crytography

+Here we are using the same key to encrypt and decrypt data.
+Even though it is very fast, but the key must be stored securely.

 ## Fundamental Theorem Arithmetic

 Every number can be imagined like a lock and keys are the prime numbers(Factors)